 ENERGY LEVEL & EXERCISE REQUIREMENTS

 Basset Hounds are moderately playful, and since they have low energy, this breed is perfect for anyone who wants a dog that’s low-maintenance and needs no more than a half-hour of daily outdoor time.
-That being said, Basset Hounds need a fair amount of mental stimulation every day and this need is lifelong, not just during puppyhood.
+That being said, Basset Hounds need a fair amount of mental stimulation every day.
+This need is lifelong, not just during puppyhood.
 Providing your hound with “puppy puzzles” and “dog games” will do the trick.
 Your Basset will also love the occasional game of “hide and seek” in your home.
 Hide a treat or your dog’s favorite toy for him to locate with his powerful sense of smell.

 The Basset Hound breed has a short, double layer coat of fur, and sheds very lightly.
 Other than a weekly brushing, this purebred dog breed doesn’t require a lot of grooming.
 Depending on how much outdoor time he gets, you may need to bathe your Basset Hound once every two months.
 For nail trimming and a full groom, you can bring your Basset Hound to the professional groomers once a year.